 This light should come on briefly when you turn the ignition key to RUN.
-If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.
+If it doesn't come on then, have it fixed so it will be ready to warn you if there's a problem.

 When the ignition is on, the brake system warning light will also come on when you set your parking brake.
-The light will stay on if your parking brake does not release fully.
+The light will stay on if your parking brake doesn't release fully.
 If it stays on after your parking brake is fully released, it means you have a brake problem.

 If the light comes on while you are driving, pull off the road and stop carefully.
-You may notice that the pedal is harder to push or, the pedal may go closer to the floor.
+You may notice that the pedal is harder to push, or the pedal may go closer to the floor.
 It may take longer to stop.
 If the light is still on, have the vehicle towed for service.
-See Brake System Warning Light on page 3-31 and Towing Your Vehicle on page 4-34.
+See Towing Your Vehicle on page 4-34.